paulipa/sico-wiki/services/programs/mqp.md

 **It is very important that all players inside the corporation would be able to or would be training to fly our core doctrine ships.** Reason for doctrines is that depending on the enemy, situation and purpose of the engagement the ships used may differ by a lot.
 If people are flying wrong type of ships compared to the majority of the fleet they are ineffective or may even harm the fleet.

-The corporation and coalition has created a few basic doctrine ships that you should aim for.
+The community has created a few basic doctrine ships that you should aim for.
 These ships have been designed based on our fleet numbers and pilot capabilities.
-All of our doctrines are visible in here https://wiki.silentcoalition.com/en/community/doctrines
+All of our doctrines are visible in here https://wiki.eve-linknet.com/en/community/doctrines

 ### MQP Doctrine
 MQP fleets have a standard doctrine that will help you getting started with the training for the larger doctrine hulls.
 There are two different types of MQP doctrines: Newbro MQP fits and 2 Advanced MQP fits.

 Newbro MQP fits are meant for brand new players who have low skill points.
 These basic ships are super fast to train for and will allow you to join any MQP fleet.
 They include both low value DPS ships and logistic ships for you to choose from.

-> MQP doctrines are located at https://wiki.silentcoalition.com/community/doctrines/coalition-doctrines#mqp-fleet {.is-info}
+> MQP doctrines are located at https://wiki.eve-linknet.com/community/doctrines/coalition-doctrines#mqp-fleet {.is-info}

-### Coalition Primary Combat Doctrines
+### Community Primary Combat Doctrines
 Our most important doctrine group is called Ferox Fleet.
 These ships will be used for all serious operations where it is important to have a correct and functioning combination of ships.

 This doctrine contains different types of ships with the following importance order from the most important ships to the least important.
 You should aim to train up towards the most important ships with your best capabilities: